chaw-thiri/Digital_Signal_Processing/readme.md

 - **Ilhomov Mansur Ilhom Ugli** - ID: 12225247

 ## Project Overview
-This repository contains our coursework and project files for the Digital Signal Processing (DSP) course.
-Our work includes signal processing techniques, implementation of various DSP algorithms, and practical applications using Python and MATLAB.
+The repository in the codes for the OCR project for Korean and English Texts.

 ## Contents
 - `docs/` - Documentation and reports